ManuelFelizardo/MCTSGrandStrategy/README.md

 - **Evolutionary Algorithm**: Implementation of Online Evolutionary Planning for dynamic decision making.
 - **Domain-Specific Pruning**: Pruning strategies to reduce the search space effectively.
 - **TripleA Integration**: Custom scenarios and maps designed for testing within the TripleA engine.

+## Results
+Our experiments showed that the Non-Exploring MCTS variant performed best under higher time constraints, while the Bridge Burning MCTS variant excelled with a higher computational budget.
+All implemented algorithms significantly outperformed the existing AI in TripleA when run under similar computational constraints.